 BJ Courses & Descriptions

-We offer a rich menu of mandatory and optional courses.
-Here are a few highlights.
-The full listing is in the Undergraduate Calendar.
+We offer a rich menu of mandatory and optional courses over the four years of the program – here are just a few highlights.

 This pair of introductory courses (one in fall, one in winter) introduces you to the context, concepts, issues and challenges in the contemporary Canadian media world that will shape your professional role as a practicing journalist.
 You’ll examine the state of the media, advocacy, social media and ethics.
 You will also have an opportunity to practice some basic journalistic skills.

 Learn how to think and work like a journalist in this course.
 Small classes allow for detailed feedback and mentoring from experienced journalist-instructors.
 You’ll build skills in interviewing, writing, storytelling, editing and ethics while you cover a wide scope of topics out in the community.

 JOUR 2202 Digital Journalism Toolkit